Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Introduction

+The broader idea of quantifying the scale of recombination events, in addition to their number, is already present in earlier topological work on recombination \cite{chan2013topology, Emmett:2014us, Emmett:2014um, Camara:2016eh, Camara:2016kl,parida2015topological}; the recent textbook \cite{rabadan2019topological} provides an detailed introduction.
+Our definitions of novelty profiles are inspired by some of this previous work, and one of our main objectives here is to use novelty profiles to develop mathematical foundations for that work.

-We consider the estimation of novelty profiles using \emph{Persistent homology}, a popular topological data analysis method.
-The topological approach to recombination has previously been studied in a series of papers \cite{chan2013topology, Emmett:2014us, Emmett:2014um, Camara:2016eh, Camara:2016kl}.
-In this previous work, persistent homology was used to associate a sequence $\B{}_0(S)$, $\B{}_1(S)$, $\B{}_2(S),\ldots$ of objects called \emph{barocdes} to an arbitrary sample $S$ of an evolving population.
+In the previous work, a popular topological data analysis method called \emph{persistent homology} is used to associate a sequence $\B{}_0(S)$, $\B{}_1(S)$, $\B{}_2(S),\ldots$ of objects called \emph{barcodes} to an arbitrary sample $S$ of an evolving population.
 Each barcode is a collection of intervals $[a,b)$ on the real line.
-In \cite{chan2013topology}, it was shown that, under a standard \emph{infinite sites} assumption ruling out multiple mutations at the same genetic site, if no recombination occurs in the population's history, then $\B{}_i(S)$ is empty for all $i\geq 1$.
+In \cite{chan2013topology}, it is shown that, under a standard \emph{infinite sites} assumption ruling out multiple mutations at the same genetic site, if no recombination occurs in the population's history, then $\B{}_i(S)$ is empty for all $i\geq 1$; see \cref{Sec:Barcodes_From_Trees}.
 Hence a non-empty barcode $\B{}_i(S)$ for any $i\geq 1$ certifies that recombination has occurred at some point in the history.

-Within simulations of evolving populations, the number of intervals in the first barcode $\B{}_1(S)$ has been observed to increase with the simulated recombination rate \cite{Camara:2016eh}.
-It has also been observed that the endpoints of the intervals depend on certain aspects of population structure and genetic diversity \cite{Emmett:2014us, Camara:2016kl}.
-However, the precise statistical nature of these relationships has not been made clear, nor is it clear in what generality these relationships hold.
-Our work is inspired by and aims to explain these observations.
+Within simulations of evolving populations, the number of intervals in the first barcode $\B{}_1(S)$ has been observed to increase with the simulated recombination rate \cite{Camara:2016eh,chan2013topology}.
+Moreover, it has been observed empirically that the endpoints of the intervals in the barcode $\B{}_1(S)$ depend on the genetic scale at which recombination events occur \cite{Emmett:2014us, Camara:2016kl,parida2015topological}.
+For instance, in studies of population admixture (i.e., interbreeding between distantly related subpopulations), intervals in $\B{}_1(S)$ with large values for the endpoints have been observed to appear in the barcode only in the presence of admixture \cite{parida2015topological,Camara:2016kl}.

+While these findings together suggest that the barcode encodes information about both the number of recombination events and the contribution of recombination to genetic diversity, the precise statistical nature of the relationship between barcodes and recombination has not been made clear.
+In this paper, we make progress towards understanding this relationship.